Community Diagnostic Hubs

 Supporting local NHS organisations to plan for the establishment of Community Diagnostic Hubs

-A call for examples of community-based diagnostic services is part of the work NHS England London are undertaking, with support from UCLPartners, to inform local NHS organisations in their planning for the establishment of Community Diagnostic Hubs.
-This follows recommendations from an independent review into diagnostic services.
+This call was part of the work NHS England London are undertaking with support from UCLPartners, to inform local NHS organisations in their planning of the establishment of Community Diagnostic Hubs.

 Professor Sir Mike Richards was commissioned by NHS England in 2019 to undertake a review of NHS diagnostics capacity.
 The independent report, Diagnostics: Recovery and Renewal, recommends transformation of diagnostic services to reduce waiting times and diagnostic backlogs and improve patient access and outcomes.

 The establishment of Community Diagnostic Hubs is a key recommendation, with CDHs intended “to provide Covid-19 minimal, highly productive elective diagnostic centres for cancer, cardiac, respiratory and other conditions”.